hugorbarbosa/cpp-coding-style-guide/README.md

 $ clang-format --help
 ```

 This tool allows you to directly apply a predefined code style, based on styles such as Google, Microsoft, among others.
-Furthermore, it can also be easily configurable with your desired style options.
-All style options permitted by clang-format can be found in [clang-format style options][ref-tool-clang-format-style-options].
+This base style can be adjusted to your needs or, if necessary, a style can be completely configured with the desired style options.
+All these style options permitted by clang-format can be found in [clang-format style options][ref-tool-clang-format-style-options].

 To exemplify how to use clang-format, this guide uses the following:

-- A [code sample file](./example.cpp) that contains some code that will be formatted using this tool.
+- Code sample files ([header](./example.h) and [implementation](./example.cpp)) that contain some code that will be formatted using this tool.
 - A clang-format [configuration file](./.clang-format) that includes the desired style options.

-As mentioned previously, clang-format can be integrated in a IDE/editor and we will use Visual Studio Code as editor example in this guide.
+As previously mentioned, clang-format can be integrated in a IDE/editor and we will use Visual Studio Code as editor example in this guide.
 It is only necessary to install the [C/C++ extension][ref-vscode-cpp-extension], which allows configuring and using clang-format from this editor.
 Additionally, you can configure to format automatically the code when saving a file, using the [settings](./.vscode/settings.json) file available in this guide as example.

-Feel free to use the sample file to do some experiments and verify that the code is automatically formatted when you save it, keeping always the code with the intended style.
+Feel free to use the code sample files to do some experiments and verify that the code is automatically formatted when you save it, keeping it always with the intended style.

 Refer to the [clang-format page][ref-tool-clang-format] for more details regarding this tool.
 To see this tool being used in a project, consult the [C++ project template][ref-cpp-project-template] as example.